TadML: A fast temporal action detection with Mechanics-MLP: Experiments and Results

-\textbf{Dataset.} The thumos14 dataset contains 413 untrimmed data sets Video containing 20 kinds of actions.
-Data sets are partitioned It is divided into two subsets: verification set and test set. verification The test set contains 200 videos and the test set contains 213 videos.
-By convention, we use validation sets for training and report results on test sets.
-This dataset has 20 action categories.
-The videos contain an average of 15 action instances per video with an average of 8\% overlapping with other instances.

-\textbf{Results} Table 1 Summarizing the results,without the need to manually convert optical flow data,our method achieves an average mAP of 53.46\% ([0.3 : 0.1 : 0.7]), with an mAP of 56.61\% at tIoU=0.5 and an mAP of 31.88\% at tIoU=0.7,which is not only comparable to and exceeds most models requiring optical flow in accuracy, but also faster in the whole method while our model is fast because there is no need for manual conversion.
-In order to prove the superiority of our model, we also carried out experiments using optical flow.It achieves an average mAP of 59.7\% ([0.3 : 0.1 : 0.7]), with an mAP of 62.53\% at tIoU=0.5 and an mAP of 39.6\% at tIoU=0.7.
+THUMOS14 is comprised of 413 untrimmed videos spanning 20 action categories.
+Each video contains 15 action instances on average, each instance has an average of 8\% overlapping with others.
+The datasets are divided into two subsets: a verification set and a test set.
+The verification set contains 200 videos and the test set contains 213 videos.
+Following the standard setup, we use validation sets for training and the testing videos for evaluation.
+The experimental results on THUMOS14 are shown in table 1.
+The results are presented in Table 1.
+Without optical flow input, our method achieves an average mAP of 53.46\% ([0.3: 0.1: 0.7]), with a mAP of 56.61\% at tIoU=0.5 and a mAP of 31.88\% at tIoU=0.7.
+This result exceeds those of most methods of TAD, even including models with additional optical flow input.
+This suggests that our model is not only achieves comparable in accuracy but also faster than most methods in practice.
+This is because our model skips the step of conversion (from raw RGB to optical flow), which is especially time-consuming.
+In order to further prove the superiority of our model, we also conducted experiments using optical flow input.
+The results show that our model achieves an average mAP of 59.7\% ([0.3 : 0.1 : 0.7]), with a mAP of 62.53\% at tIoU=0.5 and a mAP of 39.6\% at tIoU=0.7.